GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 In Chrome on Windows, the text input field is always visible without having to click the action
 button:

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/qZhA529rWfVHzt7RVacJ.png", alt="Notification on Windows with a text input field and a reply action button", width="780", height="504" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/qZhA529rWfVHzt7RVacJ.png", alt="Notification on Windows with a text input field and a reply action button.", width="780", height="504" %}

 You can add more than one inline reply or combine buttons and inline replies: